 The difference between the three methods is how they determine exactly when to replace a component of a machine.
 In the traditional "reactive maintenance" method, a machine is maintained once a failure has occurred.
 However, as you can imagine, this "if it ain't broke, don't fix it" approach is not efficient and doesn't prevent downtime.

 Both preventive and predictive maintenance methods can eliminate costly downtime.
 Both methods also use data to determine the end of life for machine components.
-The differences start with the data.
+However, only one has the ability to use real-time data.

 While preventive maintenance uses reference life data provided by manufacturers, predictive maintenance has the ability to use real-time data.